mooncat666/mergeLCB/README.md

 # mergeLCB
-This is a Jupyter Notebook containing the script for building a graph from locally-collinear blocks
+This is a Jupyter Notebook containing the raw script for building a graph from locally-collinear blocks (in multiple genomes) for consensus genome construction.